 Solution:- Fusion of a sperm and an ovum is called fertilization.
 In human beings, the process of fertilization takes place in the oviducts.
-The sperms produced by testies in male’s body are transferred into the female’s body.
+The sperm produced by testies in the male’s body is transferred into the female’s body.

 Q.3 Choose the most appropriate answer.

 IV) outside the male body.

 - A tadpole develops into an adult frog by process of